mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/operations/exposing-the-kubernetes-api-marathonlb-edgelb/index.md

 navigationTitle: Exposing the Kubernetes API via Marathon-LB or Edge-LB
 title: Exposing the Kubernetes API via Marathon-LB or Edge-LB
 menuWeight: 71
-excerpt:
+excerpt: Setting up HAProxy to expose the Kubernetes API via Marathon-LB or Edge-LB
 ---

 <!-- This source repo for this topic is https://github.com/mesosphere/dcos-kubernetes-cluster -->

+# Using HAProxy with Marathon-LB or Edge-LB

 If you have existing instances of Marathon-LB in your DC/OS cluster, or if you are using Edge-LB (DC/OS Enterprise), you can expose the Kubernetes API for a given Kubernetes cluster via the existing HAProxy built into Marathon-LB or Edge-LB.

-These options (as documented below) are slightly less secure than Option 2 from the [Exposing the Kubernetes API](../exposing-the-kubernetes-api) page because they use a self-signed TLS certificate to expose the Kubernetes API endpoint.
+These options (as documented below) are slightly less secure than Option 2 from the [Exposing the Kubernetes API](../exposing-the-kubernetes-api) page, because they use a self-signed TLS certificate to expose the Kubernetes API endpoint.
 Exposing the Kubernetes API endpoint with Marathon-LB and/or Edge-LB using a signed certificate is possible but not covered by the scope of this document.
 Exposing the Kubernetes API for multiple Kubernetes clusters is also out of the scope of this document.
 This is explained in detail in [Exposing the Kubernetes API](../exposing-the-kubernetes-api).